johntiger1/vaal_querying/notes.md

 # April 29
 Working on getting the environment assumptions oF RL working!
 In particular: we need to RESET the environment to some original baseline EACH TIME!

+Resetting:
+1. Unlabel all the datapoints, OR JUST DUMP THE TRAIN DATALOADER (OK!)

 # April 28
 Got the policy gradient (correct implementation working).